Trade and investment topics

 In order to give your online application the best chance possible, please be aware of the following:

-Applications will be considered by the ACC Board assessment committees which will competitively assesses applications against the selection criteria using a numerical rating system.
+Applications will be considered by the ACC Board assessment committees.

 Decisions are made primarily on the basis of the information supplied in the Application, budget and accompanying supporting documentations.
 The assessment committee will seek additional input from relevant DFAT overseas missions to assist in the consideration of applications.
 The assessment committee may also take into account information from other sources that it considers appropriate, such as: